 In her lifetime, Alex raised more than $1 million with the help of others.
 Her annual front yard stand raised anywhere from $2,000 to nearly $20,000.
 But it was the participation of others, who took up her cause and held their own stands that really helped her make an impact.
 We donated the first several thousand dollars she raised to fund research into her type of cancer, neuroblastoma, at her hospital here in Philadelphia.
 But as she raised more money, she said it was selfish and insisted that we fund research into all types of childhood cancer at hospitals across the country.
 I am embarrassed to say it now, but at the time I only wanted to fund neuroblastoma research because I wanted so desperately to find a cure for her.
-Looking back on it now, I see that Alex had a pure heart and a vision that was much bigger—in her words “All kids want their cancer to go away.”
+Looking back on it now, I see that Alex had a pure heart and a vision that was much bigger—in her words, “All kids want their cancer to go away.”
 She taught me the true meaning of being selfless in service to others.

 Since Alex’s passing in 2004, your family has continued her inspiring legacy through ALSF—please tell us about the foundation and your work.

 My husband, Jay, and I were inspired by Alex’s legacy and felt a calling to continue the work she began.
 Alex’s Lemonade Stand Foundation became a non-profit organization in 2005 and has since grown into one of the leading childhood cancer foundations in the U.S. raising more than $200 million for childhood cancer research and better, less toxic treatment.
 ALSF has funded more than 1,000 cutting-edge research projects at nearly 150 institutions in the U.S. and Canada and provides emotional, financial, and logistical support to childhood cancer families through programs like SuperSibs and Travel for Care.
 In response to COVID-19, we created an emergency COVID-19 fund that has provided grocery relief to childhood cancer families affected by the pandemic.
-Since March 19, we have helped more than 1,200 families with $360,000 in grocery assistance and will continue to provide support through the summer and beyond.

 What can our readers do to support ALSF’s important mission and help kids battling cancer?